f32c/f32c/rtl/proj/xilinx/zybo/zinq_xram_ddr3/README.md

 LED0-2 correspond to arduino pins 8-10, while examples use pin 13 for LED so edit it first to 8 and if that blinks, DDR3 is working

+# After Vivado Upgrade

+Module "zinq_ram" will have yellow triangle.
+Right-click on "zinq_ram" module -> Reset output products.
+Right-click on "zinq_ram" module -> Generate output products.
+Right-click on "zinq_ram" module -> Generate HDL wrapper.
+Yelow triangle will still be there.

+Clock will have some red markings,
+Right-click on clock module -> Ugrade IP -> continue with IP container disabled -> OK

 # Problems

 Some dirty fixes in address relocation and handling